Plantar Fasciitis Embolization (PFE)

 What if I’ve already had injections or physical therapy?

 That’s exactly who PFE is designed for.
-If you’ve tried stretching, orthotics, cortisone shots, or physical therapy without long-term relief, PFE could be the right next step for you.
+If you’ve tried stretching, orthotics, cortisone steroid shots, or shockwave therapy without long-term relief, PFE could be the right next step for you.

 How do I know if I’m a candidate for PFE?